-This amusement park opens at 18:00 and offers dazzling games, rides, memorabilia, all to the themes of Disney’s most loved films!
-Tokyo is wild about pop culture and all things funky and fun, so we can see how Disney is something that is extremely popular.
+This amusement park opens at 18:00 and offers dazzling games, rides & memorabilia – all in the theme of Disney’s most loved films!
+Tokyo is wild about pop culture and all things funky and fun so Disney is massive here.

-Imagine yourself walking about in a simulation of animated movie scenes or dancing in Cinderella’s Castle whilst under the clear blue skies of Tokyo!
-Surprisingly, this magical park isn’t as packed as you could assume, and you won’t find yourself waiting in line for very long.
+Imagine yourself dancing in Cinderella’s Castle all whilst under the clear blue skies of Tokyo!
+Surprisingly, this magical park isn’t as packed as you might assume, and you shouldn’t find yourself waiting in line for very long.

-Choosing to go during the night also makes each ride just that more mysterious and adds so much more to the joy!
+Choosing to go during the night also makes each ride just that bit more mysterious and adds to the joy!
 Kiddies rides, such as the Magical Carpet, transform into a true whole new world after hours!
 The excitement in never-ending and the thrill of this amusement park will be with you long after your 2 days in Tokyo have come to an end!

 Insider Tip: DisneySea is also joined to the Disneyland theme park and is definitely worth checking out during your stop!